-A little known fact about the Chromecast is that, in addition to streaming video and audio to it, it’s also possible to stream games.
-With mobile games becoming increasingly more sophisticated, that’s a tempting prospect.
+A little known fact about the Chromecast is that, in addition to streaming video and audio to it, it is also possible to stream games.
+With mobile games becoming increasingly more sophisticated, that is a tempting prospect.

 In fact, streaming games from your phone or tablet over Wi-Fi to your Chromecast – especially the newer Chromecast 2 – can be surprisingly effective and fun.
 Be warned, though: you need your Wi-Fi network to be working at its optimum level for this to work.

-If it isn’t particularly quick, or lots of people are using it simultaneously, gameplay can feel quite laggy and your visuals will suffer, too.
+If it is not particularly quick, or lots of people are using it simultaneously, gameplay can feel quite laggy and your visuals will suffer, too.
 In order to keep things running smoothly, your Chromecast will reduce quality.

 Here’s a step by step guide to playing games on your Chromecast: